 - Salt & pepper

-HOW TO COOK A POTATO FRITTATA:
+HOW TO COOK IT

-Flavor: potato and rosemary frittata was a staple in my house when I was a kid, but frittata is actually a blank canvas for many different ingredients.
+Potato and rosemary frittata was a staple in my house when I was a kid, but frittata is actually a blank canvas for many different ingredients.

 You can serve it warm or cold, it keeps well in the fridge in an airtight container (up to 3 days) and you can reheat leftovers in the microwave!